This article was first published in Mint Lounge on Saturday, April 22, 2017

 A diversified global conglomerate, Caravel was founded in 2013 by Banga and his two sons, Guneet (37) and Angad (33).
 The Bangas own all of it.
 He says his sons, who were working elsewhere, forced him to start his own venture, promising they would join him if he did.
 Though both have leadership roles within Caravel, Guneet, who is the executive director, is currently on a sabbatical, working on philanthropic projects in Thailand.
 Angad, the group’s chief operating officer, plays an active role in the day-to-day operations and heads the asset manage-ment division.

+Harry Banga made a name and fortune for himself over two decades at Noble Group, a commodity trading company based in Hong Kong.
+As group vice-chairman, he was widely credited with turning the company into one of Asia’s biggest business successes.
 He had joined Noble in 1989 to head its new shipping division.
 It was the perfect match: Noble could trade commodities and transport raw materials from suppliers to buyers.
 The timing was fortuitous.
 China’s economy was regaining momentum and the government was spending liberally on domestic infrastructure projects.
 It had a voracious appetite for raw materials.
 Banga quickly realized the impact an emerging China would have on the world stage, so that’s where he focused his attention.
+“I pretty much lived there, not in five-star hotels but in dirty, filthy, smelly guest houses,” he says, remembering the years he spent travelling to remote corners of China.
+“And the food was terrible.”
+It was rough, but he persisted, even picking up Mandarin during those years of travel and establishing key contacts within China.

 “For an Indian national to be so respected, to have such ‘guanxi’(relationships) within China, is very rare,” says Sam Chambers, editorial director of Asia Shipping Media, which controls global maritime news portal Splash.